mtiller/ModelicaBook/text/source/behavior/functions/func_annos.rst

 The ``Inline`` annotation is a hint to the Modelica compiler that the statements in the function should be "inlined".
-The value of the annotation is used to indicate whether inlining should be done.
+The value of the annotation is used to suggest whether inlining should be done.
 The default value (if no ``Inline`` annotation is present) is ``false``.
 The following is a function that uses the ``Inline`` annotation: